 Sussman studied the art of fillet brazing at The Bicycle Academy, in Frome, England.
 He is the only American to have attended their school.
 He builds large-tubed steel race bikes using tapered headtubes.
 Tubes are mitered by hand with a hacksaw and file.

-Cicli Masi’s roots goes back to Faliero Masi, who commenced making bicycle frames at the Vigorelli Velodrome in Milan in the 1950s, after a career as a professional racer and team mechanic.
-Many well-known and successful professional cyclists of the era rode Masi bikes, such as Antonio Maspes, Fausto Coppi, Tom Simpson, Felice Gimondi, Jacques Anquetil and Eddy Merckx.
+Cicli Masi’s roots go back to Faliero Masi, who commenced making bicycle frames at the Vigorelli Velodrome in Milan in the 1950s, after a career as a professional racer and team mechanic.
+Many well-known and successful professional cyclists of the era rode Masi bikes, such as Antonio Maspes, Fausto Coppi, Tom Simpson, Felice Gimondi, Jacques Anquetil, and Eddy Merckx.